“Wildlife Tourism Fighting Extinction”

 Why should wildlife tourism operations help fight extinction?

-There is a mixture of economic, ecological and social responsibility reasons.
+There are economic, ecological and social responsibility reasons.

-- Wildlife tourism (safaris, zoos, sanctuaries etc.) can’t happen without wildlife.
+- Wildlife tourism (whether safaris, ecolodges, national parks, zoos, sanctuaries etc.) can’t happen without wildlife.

 - Wildlife and wildlife habitat and in peril throughout the world